Homework PracticeSign Up

 Question 30mcq

-Which statement best explains: Prepare slides to observe cells?
+Which statement best explains preparing slides to observe cells?

 A.Temporary mounts help observe cell structures under a microscope.